veniamin-ilmer/math/balanced-ternary-algebra/readme.md

 I think this is a good first step towards building a balanced ternary computer.

-If you are interested, I built a simple library using these gates here - [https://github.com/veniamin-ilmer/math/blob/master/balanced-ternary-logic/gates.rs](https://github.com/veniamin-ilmer/math/blob/master/balanced-ternary-logic/gates.rs)
+If you are interested, I built a simple library using these gates here - [gates.rs](https://github.com/veniamin-ilmer/math/blob/master/balanced-ternary-algebra/gates.rs)

-It would be nice to try and built these logic gates with transistors.
+It would be nice to try and built these gates with transistors.